A-aaron207/Glass-OS---Basic-Web-OS/README.md

 A-aaron207

+## AI usage

+ AI agents were used in JS and CSS
 ---

 **Note:** Glass OS is a basic web-based OS project.
 It's designed as a learning project and proof of concept for browser-based operating systems.